The Gate of Heavenly Peace (film): Production

 The Gate of Heavenly Peace was produced and directed by Richard Gordon and Carma Hinton, who have collaboratively made numerous films about China.
 Their production company, the Long Bow Group, is a small non-profit company based in the Boston area.
-According to Gordon, "One of the reasons we wanted to make [The Gate of Heavenly Peace] was to give more depth to [the 1989] movement and not just show the final, violent conclusion, which is where people tend to focus.”
+According to Gordon, "One of the reasons we wanted to make [The Gate of Heavenly Peace] was to give more depth to [the 1989] movement and not just show the final, violent conclusion, which is where people tend to focus."
 Despite the hundreds of hours of Western media coverage, Hinton felt that "everything was reduced to slogans and hand clapping.
 I wanted to hear more Chinese voices, because I knew they would show a range of opinion.
 We felt a film that did that could help open up people's minds about these events.
 It's not all black and white."
 In addition to Hinton and Gordon, China scholars such as Geremie Barmé, Gail Hershatter, and Jeffrey Wasserstrom helped to provide context and perspective.
 Over three hundred hours of archival footage were collected, and the film took over five years to complete.
 Says Hinton, "It was not an easy decision to get into something like this.
 I knew that any documentary – to say nothing of something of this scale, between the funding and the research and the actual making of the film – would probably take years of our lives.
 Once we decided to make the film, it did take nearly six years."

-Controversy
+Reception

 The Gate of Heavenly Peace sparked controversy before it had even been completed.
-The film was part of a growing debate over the history of 1989; according to an article that appeared in The New York Times on April 30, 1995, “a central question for many in the student movement, and for some historians, is whether moderation gave way to extremism during those six weeks and whether the more radical student leaders spurned opportunities to declare victory by ending the demonstrations and preserving, perhaps, the reformist trend that was still a prominent feature of the Chinese leadership."
+The film was part of a growing debate over the history of 1989; according to an article that appeared in The New York Times on April 30, 1995, "a central question for many in the student movement, and for some historians, is whether moderation gave way to extremism during those six weeks and whether the more radical student leaders spurned opportunities to declare victory by ending the demonstrations and preserving, perhaps, the reformist trend that was still a prominent feature of the Chinese leadership."